cncoulter/cncoulter.github.io/_posts/2019-01-01-Happy-Public-Domain-Day.md

 <p>This edition, originally published in 1923, includes an introduction by Cardinal Francis Aidan Gasquet (an English Benedictine monk and scholar), a critical preface by the translator (Christopher St. John), and prefaces written by Roswitha herself.</p>

 </blockquote>

+***

+*Update (Jun.
+2, 2019):* I've just finished creating an ebook of Roswitha's plays for Standard Ebooks, a volunteer project that produces new, high-quality editions of public domain texts.
+[Here's the link to the book on Standard Ebooks.](https://standardebooks.org/ebooks/roswitha-of-gandersheim/plays/christopher-st-john)